 Is Too Much Positivity a Bad Thing?

-It sounds kind of weird at first, doesn’t it?
-Toxic positivity.
-It seems almost silly, like “vegetable overdose,” “excessive gratitude,” or “puppy infestation.”
-How can there be too much of such a naturally great thing?
+It sounds kind of weird at first.
+“Toxic positivity” — It seems almost silly, like “vegetable overdose,” “excessive gratitude,” or “puppy infestation.”
+How can there be too much of a naturally great thing?

 Identifying Toxic Positivity

 For example, consider these two possible responses to someone telling you about the terrible day they’ve had:

 Toxic Positivity and Gaslighting